MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

 - Regular means of healing are halved.

+## **Physical Deformation:**
+Your eyes are seperated into two beads each that simulates a shape similar to regular eyes.
+The amount of beads can be higher as to your liking.
+There is very little smoothness to your motion.
+It is snappy.

 ## **Class Spellcasting Unlocks**
 | Level | Proficiency | 1st | 2nd | 3rd | 4th | 5th | 6th | 7th | 8th | 9th |